SnowDINN/Unity-In-App-Console/README.md

 # Introduce
-You can check the Unity console in the in-app. (use TextMeshProUGUI)
+You can check the Unity console in the in-app.
 Command and Profiler features are added.

 ## Command Function